SyncfusionExamples/WPF-Diagram-Examples/Samples/Connector/RestrictConnectorSourceTargetChangedFromNativeNode/README.md

 # Restrict connector source and target changing sample

 This sample demonstrates how to restrict connector source and target changing from native nodes to other nodes.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/connector/appearanceandvalidation